How to Write a Romance: The Slow Burn Romance Trope.

 For a quick refresher, romance tropes cover the way the protagonists in a romance novel get together.
 It is their story arc and comes with specific expectations and requirements.
 Romance tropes differ from romance themes, in that they are about the details of how things happen and not the overall message or “skin” the romance novel is written in.
 For more information, check out this awesome post on romance tropes and romance themes and subgenres.

-Slow Burn is a romance trope because it describes how the protagonists — friends — evolve in their relationship — to lovers.
-Regency, on the other hand, is a romance theme or subgenre.
+Slow Burn is a romance trope because it describes how the protagonists, or friends in this trope, evolve in their relationship into lovers.
+Something like regency, on the other hand, is a romance theme or subgenre.
 It is where and in what light the romance is taking place and comes with its own set of rules.

 Most romances come with at least one trope and one theme or subgenre.